exoteriklabs/OpenKeyFlow/README.md

 **OpenKeyFlow is distributed under the GNU GPL v3 license and intended for lawful, ethical use only.**

-© 2025 OpenKeyFlow — ExoterikLabs
+© 2025 OpenKeyFlow — Made with ♥️ at ExoterikLabs